gawel/requests_proxy/README.rst

 Warning
 =======

 This proxy does not totally respect the RFC.
-For example chunked Transfer-Encoding are not supported.
+Chunked Transfer-Encoding in request headers are not supported.
 Also if you plan to upload some large file, the proxy is not able to stream the content.
 (Mostly because requests is not able to stream requests' body)

 If you need a more robust WSGI proxy, have a look at `restkit.contrib.wsgi_proxy